MRWolves/standards/documentation-guide.md

 Just like in code, usage docs are much easier to navigate if conceptually-related pages are factored together.
 If your docs are short, this can be done simply by ordering the pages in a reasonable manner - for more substantial projects, however, this likely will not suffice, and the best solution is often to use a nested structure (just like how this article has sections and subsections).

 *Therefore*, pay attention to your main TOC.
 If it's overlong, condense sections of related pages into their own subsections.

+### Link to API Documentation (AKA: Don't Make Me Navigate the Javadoc)

+Remember that users encounter documentation from the "outside-in" rather than from the "inside-out."
+When writing usage documentation, the developer often has the API docs available and open either on their own or as comments in the source), and is able to use them to inform the writing of the usage docs.
+By default, however, the reader does *not.*

+*Therefore*, make frequent links to API documentation from your usage documentation.
+Whenever a new class is introduced, it should be accompanied by a link to the API documentation page for that class.
+Subsequent mentions of that class need not necessarily include links, though it can be helpful to do so - use your best judgment as to whether it is necessary/helpful.

 ## Seeing "Outside-In" vs. "Inside-Out" - The Pitfalls of Being The Developer